chamithm/OneClickHR-privacy/privacy-policy.md

 Privacy Policy
 Effective Date: 2024-08-02

-OneClickHR is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application, OneClickHR.
-By using our app, you agree to the collection and use of information in accordance with this policy.
+Welcome to OneClick HR Management App.
+Your privacy is important to us.
+This Privacy Policy explains how we collect, use, and protect your information when you use our app.

 1. Information We Collect

-Personal Information: When you use OneClickHR, we may collect personal information such as your name, email address, and employee ID to manage attendance and leave requests.
-Attendance Data: We collect information related to your attendance, including check-in and check-out times.
-Leave Data: We collect data regarding leave requests, including the type of leave and dates requested.
+We collect the following types of information:

+1.1 Personal Information
+Name, email, phone number, company details (for account registration).

+Payment information for subscription processing (handled securely by PayHere).

+1.2 Usage Data
+Device information (IP address, operating system, browser type).

+App usage statistics and interactions.

+1.3 Employee & HR Data
+Employee details such as job roles, attendance, leaves, and salaries (as entered by company users).

 2. How We Use Your Information

-We use the collected information to:
+We use your information for:

-Manage and track employee attendance and leave requests.
-Provide real-time updates and notifications related to attendance and leave.
-Improve the functionality and user experience of OneClickHR.
-Communicate with you about updates, support, and other important information related to the app.
+✅ Account creation and authentication.
+✅ HR management functions (employee tracking, payroll, leave management).
+✅ Subscription management and payment processing.
+✅ Improving user experience and security.

-3. Data Security
+3. Data Sharing & Security
+🔒 We do not sell or share your personal data with third parties, except:

+Payment Processing: Transactions are securely processed via PayHere.

+Legal Compliance: If required by law enforcement or legal processes.

-We implement appropriate technical and organizational measures to protect your personal information from unauthorized access, alteration, disclosure, or destruction.
-However, no method of transmission over the internet or electronic storage is 100% secure.
+We use encryption and security measures to protect your data from unauthorized access.

-4. Sharing Your Information

-We do not sell, trade, or otherwise transfer your personal information to outside parties except as required by law or to comply with legal obligations.

-5. Data Retention

-We retain your personal information for as long as necessary to fulfill the purposes for which it was collected, or as required by law.

-6. Your Rights
+4. User Rights & Data Control
+You have the right to:
+✔️ Access, update, or delete your account data.
+✔️ Request a copy of your stored data.
+✔️ Opt out of marketing communications.

-You have the right to access, correct, or delete your personal information.
-If you wish to exercise these rights, please contact us at [contact email].
+To exercise these rights, contact us at [Your Support Email].

+5. Subscription & Data Retention
+If you cancel your subscription, your data may be retained for [X months] before permanent deletion.

+If a payment fails, access to the app may be restricted until payment is resolved.

-7. Changes to This Privacy Policy
+6. Changes to This Policy
 We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
-You are advised to review this Privacy Policy periodically for any changes.
+Changes will be communicated via email or in-app notifications.

-8. Contact Us
+7. Contact Us

-If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at:
+For any privacy-related concerns, contact us at:

-OneClickHR Support
-Email: oneclickhrapp@gmail.com
+📩 oneclickhrapp@gmail.com